alistratov/bit-permutation/docs/classes/bit_permutation.md

 ## BitPermutation
-The `BitPermutation` class appears to handle various aspects of bit permutation, including generating random permutations, checking properties of permutation (like whether it is identity or involution), and providing different representations (cycles, tuples, Lehmer codes).
+The `BitPermutation` class handles various aspects of bit permutation, including generating random permutations, checking properties such as whether the permutation is an identity or an involution, and providing different representations (cycles, tuples, Lehmer codes).

 ### Constructors
 #### \_\_init__